One of the most common questions we receive when a potential customer calls us is

 Light Base Color w/ Dark Trim 🔥🔥

 This combination has gained popularity over the last 5 or so years and it’s a great way to add a modern look to your home.
-Our recommendation is to start with the trim color and once you have that dialed in, pick a base color that is 1 or 2 shades lighter on the same color strip.
+As top rated painters in Overland Park, our recommendation is to start with the trim color and once you have that dialed in, pick a base color that is 1 or 2 shades lighter on the same color strip.
 These will be coordinating colors, so they’ll complement each other.
 Whether you move up 1 or 2 shades will depend on how much contrast you want.
 If you’re looking for a subtle contrast, moving up 1 shade lighter will achieve that.